ditto-lab/ditto-book/src/vouchers.md

 ## Encoded Information

+- If the clone was at the head of the auction queue at time of voucher issue.
 - `cloneId` The clone ID itself contains a lot of useful information.
   - The clone's `protoId` containing the NFT contract address, token ID, ERC20 address, and a `floor` boolean.
   - The clone's Index.